Distributed Stochastic Optimization under Heavy-Tailed Noises: Introduction

-In this work, we study the distributed stochastic optimization algorithm under heavy-tailed gradient noises using neighboring agents' information exchange only.
+In this work, we study the distributed stochastic optimization algorithm under the influence of heavy-tailed gradient noises using neighboring agents' information exchange only.
 The main contributions of this paper are listed as follows:

 1) We design a distributed updating law to deal with the stochastic optimization problem under heavy-tailed noises.
-Strict proof is given to show that under some mild parameter conditions, the state of each agent converges to the optimal solution with probability 1.
+Strict proof is given to show that under some mild parameter conditions, the state of each agent converges to an optimal solution with probability 1.